Willie Stevenson

-William Stevenson (born 26 October 1939) is a Scottish former professional football player and manager.
+William Stevenson (26 October 1939 – 27 May 2025) was a Scottish professional football player and manager.
 He played for Rangers, Liverpool, Stoke City, Tranmere Rovers and the Vancouver Whitecaps.

 Career

 Rangers

-Stevenson was born in Leith, Midlothian.
+Stevenson was born in Leith on 26 October 1939.
 He played for Edina Hearts and Dalkeith Thistle before turning professional with Rangers.
-He immediately became a regular in the side, winning the Scottish Football League in his first season and the Scottish Cup in his second while also being involved in the semi-finals of the 1959–60 European Cup and earning selection for the Scottish Football League XI, but then lost his first team place after Jim Baxter joined Rangers in 1960; Baxter initially played at inside forward before being moved to Stevenson's left half berth.
+He immediately became a regular in the side, winning the Scottish Football League in his first season and the Scottish Cup in his second while also being involved in the semi-finals of the 1959–60 European Cup and earning selection for the Scottish Football League XI, but then lost his first team place after Jim Baxter joined Rangers in 1960.

-After two seasons as a reserve (appearing in only 8 matches as the club won another title and watching on as they won three more major cup finals), Stevenson declined to sign a new contract with Rangers and went out to Australia in the summer of 1962, but was still registered with the Glasgow club and was not permitted to play official matches with local clubs, so he returned to Scotland and both Liverpool and Preston North End put in bids to sign him.
+After he was displaced by Baxter, Stevenson declined to sign a new contract with Rangers and went out to Australia in the summer of 1962, but was still registered with the Glasgow club and was not permitted to play official matches with local clubs, so he returned to Scotland and both Liverpool and Preston North End put in bids to sign him.